 I’ve always felt trepidation about being naked in front of other people, especially women.
 Since that very first group shower in middle school, I became painfully aware that we were all being judged and judging.
 Measuring who we were against other women.
 It might not be nice or politically correct, but it is what it is and it is.
 However, the problem comes when we make the choice to share those inner criticisms or think we have the right to openly evaluate another woman’s body especially behind her back and to other people.
 In fact, keep that shit to yourself.

-This week, Dani Mathers a 29-year-old Playboy Playmate of the Year 2015, was sitting in the sauna at the gym when she thought it would be funny to snap photos of a naked woman changing in the locker room.
 The woman had no idea.
 The locker room is supposed to be a safe zone.
 But it gets even worse.